-Most of our research is devoted to statistical mechanics, quantum field theory and deep learning theory.
+Most of our research is devoted to statistical mechanics, quantum field theory, learning theory, and decentralized systems.

 Key projects include: